For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 • Direct Debit (if you've not set one up with HMRC before).

-Once you've paid, check your HMRC online account to ensure the payment has gone through – it will take three to six working days to show as paid.
+Once you've paid, check your HMRC online account to ensure the payment has gone through.
+You might find it takes three to six working days to show as paid.

 HMRC self-assessment tax return deadlines